Kākāpō: Breeding

 Kākāpō are the only flightless bird that has a lek breeding system.
 Males loosely gather in an arena and compete with each other to attract females.
 Females listen to the males as they display, or "lek".
 They choose a mate based on the quality of his display; they are not pursued by the males in any overt way.
 No pair bond is formed; males and females meet only to mate.

 During the courting season, males leave their home ranges for hilltops and ridges where they establish their own mating courts.
 These leks can be up to 5 km from a kākāpō's usual territory and are an average of 50 m apart within the lek arena.
 Males remain in the region of their court throughout the courting season.
 At the start of the breeding season, males will fight to try to secure the best courts.
 They confront each other with raised feathers, spread wings, open beaks, raised claws and loud screeching and growling.
 Fighting may leave birds with injuries or even kill them.
-Mating occurs only approximately every five years, with the ripening of the rimu fruit.
+Mating occurs roughly every two to four years in years of heavy rimu fruiting.
 In mating years, males may make "booming" calls for 6–8 hours every night for more than four months.